 One of the easiest and most enjoyable ways to start an exercise program is with simple dancing.
 You can work the whole body and also improve your coordination, flexibility, and sense of rhythm.
 In fact, studies show that learning dance routines are good for the mind and can even help fight against dementia as learning new dance patterns is a form of problem-solving that stimulates the brain and helps strengthen neural connections.

 If this sounds good to you then you’ll likely love Dance Central, where you get to dance choreographed moves to a variety of songs, from 70’s classics to contemporary pop.
 There are 32 songs to choose from.
 There’s even a multiplayer lounge where you can dance and chat with other VR users.
-VR Fitness Insider reviewer Gabriel covered the game in much more detail here.
+If you’re interested to know more check out Gabriel’s Dance Central Review.

 Fitness benefits – Low to medium intensity cardio, whilst also working the mind and helping to improve mood, cognition and neural function.
 Not yet covered by VR Institute but approximately 6 calories per minute.